The Cartesian method and Fermat's Last Theorem: Fermat's Last Theorem proof

 \subsubsection{d is odd greater than 1}

+By the Fundamental Theorem of Arithmetic, $2^kd$ with $k\in\mathbb{Z}^+$ and $d$ odd represents all positive even integers.
+Clearly, if we apply the transitive axiom of equality among $2^h$, $\sqrt[n]{a^n+b^n}$ and $2^{k}d$, by Lemma~\ref{2knpar} (Case 1) follows that $2^{k}d=2^h\in\mathbb{Q}^c$.
+A similar situation occurs in cases 2 and 3.
+The next Lemma shows a formal proof, and the next Corollary covers all cases when $d\geq 1$.

-\begin{Lema} Let $n$ be even, greater than 2.
-Suppose $(a,b,c)$ is a triple with two positive integers and the other element has the form $2^{k}d$ with $k \in \mathbb{R}$, and $d$ is odd greater than $1$.
-If the equation $c^{n}=a^{n}+b^{n}$ holds, then $2^{k}d \in \mathbb{Q}^{c}$.
-In particular, Fermat's Last Theorem is valid. \end{Lema} \begin{proof} Will proceed with a direct proof, by Cases.
+\begin{Lema} Let $n$ be even greater than 2.
+If one element in the triple $(a,b,c)$ has the form $2^kd$ where $k\in\mathbb{Z}^+$ and $d$ is odd greater than 1, then there are no positive integers \mbox{$a,b,c$} satisfying the equation $a^n+b^n=c^n$.
+In particular, Fermat's Last Theorem is valid. \end{Lema}